For an overview of an architectural style or information about a notable architect, books and reference resources are a great place to start.

-With some notable exceptions, there are not a lot of books or articles written about individual buildings.
-To learn about the evolution of a building, you may have to rely on primary source documents and visual artifacts like maps, photographs, or blueprints.
+To learn about the evolution of a building, the best resources are primary source documents and visual artifacts like maps, photographs, or blueprints.
 You can also conduct research about an architectural styles or the architect who designed a building or explore a buildings' context by researching:

 Environment, land use, and ecology